Dimtemp/SCOMTraining/01a-SCOM-Setup.md

 ## Prepare environment
 1. Open Hyper-V Manager.
+1. Verify the LON-SV1 VM has at least 8 GB of RAM.
+If it has less the open the **Settings* for the VM, select Memory, and specify at least 8 GB of RAM.
 1. Start the LON-DC1 VM and wait for the boot procedure.
 1. Start the LON-SV1 VM and wait for the boot procedure.
 1. On the host, click Start and click Windows PowerShell ISE.